storj/storj/README.md

 ### Download the latest release

 Go here to download the latest build
-// Todo: add link when a build is released
+// TODO: add link when a build is released
+// TODO for how to run the release

 ### Configure AWS CLI